Home » By Course » Desserts » Easy No-Bake Biscoff Cheesecake

 Notes

 Store: Keep it covered in the fridge for 4 to 5 days in the springform pan or in an airtight container.
-Add the cookie garnish only when serving so it stays crisp.
-For longer storage, freeze it without the topping for up to 1 month, wrapped in plastic and foil, then thaw overnight in the fridge and add the Biscoff topping and garnish before serving.
+For longer storage, freeze it without the topping for up to 1 month, wrapped in plastic and foil, then thaw overnight in the fridge.

 Nutrition